shakes76/PatternAnalysis-2024/recognition/gnn-facebook-46969842/README.md

 6. Passes through to the classifier layer.

 This model uses the standard Cross Entropy Loss and Adam Optimizer.
+## Dependencies
+For successful execution of the model, the following dependencies are requried
+* numpy
+* pytorch
+* matplotlib
+* scikit-learn
+* umap-learn

 ## Model Usage

 1. Download the .npz data from [here](https://graphmining.ai/datasets/ptg/facebook.npz) and store it in your local directory where you have the code.
 This is a partially processed dataset where the features are in the form of 128 dimesion vectors